JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 * Flexible and abstracted [`reconstruct`](@ref) interface, that creates the delay-coordinates reconstruction of a timeseries efficiently.
     * Supports multiple dimensions and multiple timescales.

-6. Library of [predefined well-known dynamical systems](definition/predefined) that have been used extensively in scientific research.
+* Methods that estimate optimal embedding parameters: the delay time ([`estimate_delay`](@ref)) and the number of temporal neighbors  ([`estimate_dimension`](@ref)).

+* Calculation of Mutual Information: WIP.

 ### [ChaosTools](chaos/overview)
+`ChaosTools` is a package that has many algorithms for chaotic dynamical systems.
+All algorithms are independent of each other but they are also not expansive enough to be a standalone package.

 Please see the [overview section](chaos/overview) for a full list of features.
 Here is a quick summary:

 * Poincare S.O.S. and orbit diagrams
 * Lyapunov Exponents